CosmWasm/sylvia-book/src/basics/first-messages.md

 We introduce alias `ContractError` which is required by `sylvia`.
 Later we will create our custom `ContractError`, but for now it is enough to just alias the [`cosmwasm_std::StdError`](https://docs.rs/cosmwasm-std/latest/cosmwasm_std/enum.StdError.html).
+Notice it is marked as `pub` as we want to it to be accessible in other modules.
 Next we create `impl` block for `Admin` and invoke `contract `attribute macro from `sylvia`.
 It will generate a lot of boilerplate for us regarding messages generation and their dispatch.
 It will also make sure that none of the messages overlap and will catch it on compile time.